 |

-- Balsa - Gnome project - POP3, IMAP,
+Balsa: - Gnome project - POP3, IMAP

-multi-threading, reads GnomeCard address book, LDAP and render HTML mail.
+multi-threading, reads GnomeCard address book and LDAP.

 dumps the entire LDAP directory into the address book.